-I woke up several hours later and the hospital wing was much darker.
-Long shadows were thrown across the floor by the various empty beds near the window.
+When I woke up several hours later, the hospital wing was much darker, and long shadows were thrown across the floor by the various empty beds near the window.

 “Um… I felt better,” I explained lamely, “and thought I needed to get going.”

 “You won’t miss any classes, it’s Sunday,” she assured.
 “It’s nearly dinner time, nothing much is happening out there.”

 “Well, I feel fine!
 Can’t I go?
 And if it’s dinner time…”

 “You’ve got a nasty bruise still, and you nearly broke your arm!
 You got hit by a Bludger, and then sailed right into the Quidditch hoops.
 You need to rest for a while!”

 I sighed heavily.
 My tactic wasn’t working.
 “I want to find out what happened with that… thing, in the trophy room!”
 I glanced over at Luke to make sure he wasn’t listening, but of course, I saw him watching the whole scene with a puzzled expression.

 Madame Pomfrey scowled.
 “I’m sure Dumbledore can handle it.
 Now you need to rest, dear.”
 She picked up the bottle of nasty potion she had left on the bedside table, and gave me some more.
 I made a face and swallowed the medicine, and Madame Pomfrey checked on Luke quickly and disappeared into the back room again.
 When the hospital wing was quiet once more, Luke asked, “What were you talking about?”

 I had expected this, but still had no idea what to say.
 It was my first chance to talk to him, and I was hoping to not mess it up.
 But I still had to answer his question.
 “Um, something I found.
 Listen, I’m sorry about that Bludger, I saw it hit you and—”